DavidColby/DavidColby/README.md

 On my own time, I'm working on:

 - [Colby.so](https://colby.so/) - My blog, where I write mostly about Rails and Hotwire, with the occasional diversion to broader engineering and product management topics when the mood strikes.
 Built with Jekyll and deployed on Netlify
-- [Hotwiring Rails](https://www.getrevue.co/profile/hotwiringrails) - A curated monthly newsletter on Rails on Hotwire.
-Powered by Revue
+- [Hotwiring Rails](https://buttondown.email/davidcolby) - A curated monthly newsletter on Rails on Hotwire.
+Powered by Buttondown
 - [Hotwired ATS](https://davidcolby.gumroad.com/l/hotwired-ats) - A book on building a modern Ruby on Rails application with Hotwire and StimulusReflex, published on my own custom web application with purchasing powered by Gumroad.
+Rewrite for Turbo 8 publishing spring 2024.

 Want to get in touch?
 You can [email me](mailto:david@colby.so) or find me on [Twitter](https://twitter.com/davidcolbyatx)